-As Non-English Foreign Languages, seven languages are offered: Arabic, Chinese, French, German, Korean, Russian and Spanish.
-These seven languages include major world languages that are inseparable from the development of modern and contemporary civilizations, and languages of Asian countries geographically close to Japan.
+As Non-English Foreign Languages, seven languages are offered: Arabic, Russian, Chinese, Korean, Spanish, French and German.

-- 1) Content - 1 Types of subjects - a.
+- 1 Types of subjects - a.
 Basic Foreign Language I·II (held in the first and second terms respectively, two classes a week) - This subject is aimed at having students learn the basics of pronunciation and notation, basic grammar, and sentence patterns, and acquire basic communication skills. - b.
 Basic Foreign Language III·IV (held in the third and fourth terms respectively, two classes a week) - Following Basic Foreign Language I·II, this subject is also aimed at having students learn the basic sentence patterns and grammar. - c.
 A student who wants to learn his/her chosen second foreign language more deeply may take an Intensive Foreign Language course.